The ACE Network

 At the ACE Learning Center, students and families are supported in their acquisition of English language and technology skills, plus success as they move to college and/or careers.
 These include Peralta Community College classes offered at the OIHS campus; community-based internship programs, including KDOL-TV; and Refugee Transitions classes that help parents with English, technology, gardening and cooking.

-The newest ACE Learning Center is in partnership with Oxford Day Academy.
-It supports parents and guardians of students in the community to become better supporters of their children’s education, and to understand the challenges of being a parent in the Bay Area.
+Oxford Day Academy supports parents and guardians of students in the community to become better supporters of their children’s education, and to understand the challenges of being a parent in the Bay Area.
 Currently, classes focus on advocacy for students in the school system; becoming a well-rounded parent with strong communication, boundary-setting and support skills; and support for parents of children with physical and developmental special needs through Gatepath.
 Gatepath is a long established 501(c)(3) nonprofit serving children, youth and adults with special needs and developmental disabilities and their families in the greater San Francisco Bay Area.
+In addition, a partnership with Cañada College (San Mateo Community College District) provides a free circulator bus between ODA and Cañada.
+It has provided thousands of rides to local adults giving them easy access to the community college.

 San Francisco International High School / ACE Learning Center